BIGJRA/BIGJRA.github.io/reborn.md

 Relationship Point Choices:
 - Open the secret room in Charlotte's gym while she is present (+1 Charlotte)

-Technically you shouldn't know how to open the secret room by this point.
+Technically you shouldn't know how to open the secret room by this point...
+So if you want to respect the fact accessing this room and getting this point is more of an easter egg, you can skip to the right.

 If you do want to open the secret room, you'll need to make the top area tiles look exactly like this:

 <img src="/assets/media/reborn/charsecret.jpg"/>

 When you're ready, take on the Fire-type gym leader!

 Firebug Charlotte (2x Ultra Potion).
-Field: Super-heated Field
+Field: Super-Heated Field
 - Darmanitan (Darmanitan-Standard), Lv.
 68, Ability: Sheer Force, Adamant Nature, IVs: 31, EVs: 4/252/0/252/0/0
     - Rock Slide
     - Flare Blitz